akarazhev/java-challenges/doc/interview/big_o.md

 public final class Example10 {

     /**
-     * 1000 units of work is still constant, so the runtime is 0(ab).
+     * 1000 units of work is still constant, so the runtime is O(ab).
      */
     public static void printUnorderedPairs(final int[] arrayA, final int[] arrayB) {
         for (int j : arrayA) {